SESL logo light

 created: "2025-02-10"

-source: "Marketing rules"
+source: "Marketing rules document v3"

 considerations: "Not for credit risk decisions"